Hengy2016/ATtiny85UNOProgrammer/README.md

 ![3d board](/docs/3d_view.png)

-Simple little board for an ATtiny85 programmer for a UNO
+Simple little board for an ATtiny85 programmer for a UNO (plugs directly into the UNO )

 Status LEDs are based on the default pinouts in ATTinyCore board as per the ArduinoISP example sketch copied here :